microsoft/promptflow/docs/how-to-guides/quick-start.md

 ::::

-See more details in [Initialize and test a flow](./init-and-test-a-flow.md).
+See more details of this topic in [Initialize and test a flow](./init-and-test-a-flow.md).

 ## Next steps